ibm-cloud-docs/databases-for-postgresql/read-replica.md

 ![List of replicas attached to a leader](images/replica-after.png)

 ### Checking Replication Status

+Replication status is not automatically monitored, you have to monitor replication.

 You can check the replication status of a read-only replica with `psql`, but only from its leader.
 [Connect to the leader deployment with `psql`](/docs/services/databases-for-postgresql?topic=databases-for-postgresql-connecting-psql) using the [admin credentials](/docs/services/databases-for-postgresql?topic=databases-for-postgresql-user-management#the-admin-user).
 Once you are connected run either
 - for PostgreSQL version 10 and above `SELECT * from pg_stat_replication;`